Feminist perspectives on sex work: Coercion and poverty

 These feminists argue that, in most cases, prostitution is not a conscious and calculated choice.
 They say that most women who become prostitutes do so because they were forced or coerced by a pimp or by human trafficking, or, when it is an independent decision, generally is the result of extreme poverty and lack of opportunity, or of serious underlying problems, such as drug addiction, past trauma (such as child sexual abuse), and other unfortunate circumstances.

-These feminists point out that women from the lowest socio-economic classes—impoverished women, women with a low level of education, and women from the most disadvantaged racial and ethnic minorities—are over-represented in prostitution all over the world; as stated by Catherine MacKinnon: "If prostitution is a free choice, why are the women with the fewest choices the ones most often found doing it?".
+These feminists point out that women from the lowest socio-economic classes—impoverished women, women with a low level of education, and women from the most disadvantaged racial and ethnic minorities—are over-represented in prostitution all over the world; as stated by Catharine MacKinnon: "If prostitution is a free choice, why are the women with the fewest choices the ones most often found doing it?".
 A large percentage of prostitutes polled in one study of 475 people involved in prostitution reported that they were in a difficult period of their lives and most wanted to leave the occupation.
 MacKinnon argues that "in prostitution, women have sex with men they would never otherwise have sex with.
 The money thus acts as a form of force, not as a measure of consent.
 It acts like physical force does in rape."